stridecolossus/JOVE/docs/blog/part-2-triangle/command-sequence.md

 Notes:

-* The `acquire` method will generate a Vulkan error since we are not providing any synchronisation parameters.
+* The presentation methods will generate Vulkan errors since the synchronisation arguments are unspecified.

 * Execution is briefly blocked at the end of the 'loop' so we have a chance of seeing the results (assuming there are any).